The University Call Center is available seven days a week to answer financial aid, bursar, and registrar questions:

 In accordance with NSU's Student Enrollment Agreement (SEA) and payment policy, by registering for classes, students agree to pay in full all sums assessed by NSU.
 Institutional charges are due at the time of registration.
 These charges include tuition and fees, as well as housing, meal plan, and health insurance charges, if applicable.
 You are encouraged to monitor your student account closely at the beginning of each semester/term to ensure that you have met all financial obligations.

-NSU Student Health Insurance: Many NSU students are required to maintain health insurance.
-The cost for the NSU Student Medical Insurance Plan may have been added to your Financial Aid Award Notice if you are required to maintain coverage.
+NSU Student Health Insurance: NSU students are required to maintain health insurance.
+The cost for the NSU Student Health Insurance Plan has been added to your Financial Aid Award Notice if you have not waived the requirement.
 If you are insured under another insurance plan, you must complete an online waiver to avoid being enrolled in, and charged for, NSU’s plan.
 Please visit the NSU Student Health Insurance webpage for more information on student health insurance, including access to the online waiver form and submission deadlines.

 Check your student account regularly in SharkLink to monitor activity and to determine whether you may anticipate an outstanding balance or a financial aid refund after all financial aid funds have been disbursed.

 Financial aid is intended to assist you in financing your education by supplementing your own resources.
 Many students and families use a combination of personal savings, scholarships, Florida Prepaid funds, part-time employment, PLUS Loans, and NSU payment plans to fund their education.
 Two of these options include the following:

 The Office of Student Financial Assistance is eager to assist you in finding a solution that is right for you.